ElpadoCan/SpotMAX/spotmax/docs/source/tutorials/mtDNA_yeast.rst

 The ``mNeon`` channel is the channel where we want to detect the spots.

-The ``mKate`` channel is the labelling of the mitochondrial network and we can use it in spotMAX as the reference channel (more details below).
+The ``mKate`` channel is the labelling of the mitochondrial network and we can use it in SpotMAX as the reference channel (more details below).

 .. figure:: ../images/tutorials_mtDNA_mito_yeast_figure.svg
     :align: center